ginjaninja1/MetadataHealthCheck.v2/V2Specification.md

 - **Tier 1**: Emby's Artist + Track + Album all agree with MusicBrainz.
 Near-decisive alone.
 - **Tier 2**: Artist + Track agree, no album corroboration.
 Strong, needs at least one supporting signal for auto-accept.
 - **Tier 3**: single field match only.
 Weak, background support.

+**Match-quality multiplier (confirmed 2026-07-12, applies to all three tiers above):** before role-weighting (§6.2) is applied, multiply the tier's LLR value by `ScoringConfig.NameMatchWeight` (default 1.0) if the recording result's artist-credit matched the candidate's primary name, or `ScoringConfig.AliasMatchWeight` (default 0.9) if it matched only via one of the candidate's registered aliases (`NameDistanceEvidenceCollector`'s `MatchedViaAlias` flag, §5.4).
+This is the entirety of how alias-vs-name match quality affects scoring — see §5.3 Stage 2.

 ### 6.4 Decision Thresholds